rwaight/rwaight.github.io/docs/guides/munchkin-short-rules.md

 ## Setup

 - Divide the cards into a *treasure* stack and a *door* (AKA room) stack.
 - Give each player four cards from each stack.
-Give each player a level token.
-Everyone starts at level 1.
+- Give each player a level token.
+- Everyone starts at level 1.

 ### Cards
-- Item cards: Items have a price at the bottom of the card and "_+ some-number_" at the top of the card.
+- **Item cards**: Items have a price at the bottom of the card and "_+ some-number_" at the top of the card.
-- Monster cards: Monster cards have a level and name at the top of the card and "_some-number Treasures_" at the bottom.
+- **Monster cards**: Monster cards have a level and name at the top of the card and "_some-number Treasures_" at the bottom.
-- Curse cards: Curse cards have "_Curse!_" at the top of the card.
+- **Curse cards**: Curse cards have "_Curse!_" at the top of the card.
-- Race cards: Race cards have "race" at the bottom of the card.
+- **Race cards**: Race cards have "race" at the bottom of the card.
-- Class cards: Race cards have "class" at the bottom of the card.
+- **Class cards**: Race cards have "class" at the bottom of the card.

 ## Playing